Husnar, Punjab: Religion

 A Dera, Dera Baba Ganga Ram Ji is also a place of religious respect in the memory of Baba Ganga Ram Ji, a very honored Sant of the area.
 There is a Dera in the memory of the same Sant in the nearest city of Giddarbaha also.
 People have great respect for Baba Sidh, a regarded Sant and the main person of the local Gaushala few years ago.
 A statue of the Sant is located in the Gaushala.

 Education & Sports

 The village has a Govt.
 Primary School (near Gurudwara Nanaksar Sahib), Govt.
 High School (on Husnar-Giddarbaha road), two Anganwari center and some private schools.
 The students goes to Giddarbaha, Bathinda and Malout for higher education.

-The village have a Gaushala (a place for cows), water works, a reverse osmosis plant and very good bus services to the surroundings.
+The village have a gaushala (a place for cows), water works, a reverse osmosis plant, and is connected to the surrounding areas with bus services.